Weevarv2.0

 What Weevar gives your AI agent.

 When you copy from the Prompt tray, you get plain text formatted for the target tool you picked in Settings.
-This page shows what each combination produces.
+This page shows the output for layout moves, for style tweaks, and for sessions that include both.

 Two prompt styles#

-- Short — Short length.
-The element, its before/after position, the new sibling order, and the constraints.
+• Short: Compact.
+The element, its before/after position or before/after style values, the new sibling order where relevant, and the constraints.
 Good for fast iteration.

-- Detailed — a structured breakdown with markdown headings: file, container, layout type, the move, the new child order with line numbers, and explicit constraints.
+• Detailed: A structured breakdown with markdown headings: file, container, layout type, the move or style change, new child order with line numbers, and explicit constraints.
 Good when you want the agent to be careful or when you're working on something fragile.

-The same change is described in both, just at different levels of detail.
+The same change is described in both styles, just at different levels of detail.
 Switch between them in the Settings tray.

 Three target tools#